ohrite/circuit-breakers-2024/presentation.md

 The $10,000 amount gets divided into a collective amount used to reinvest in the company.

 The remainder is split up between members based on the number of hours they worked.
 Two members put in 40 hours each, so each person is allocated $4000, and the last person who worked 10 hours is allocated $1000.
+This money goes into an internal capital account.

-The lease, utilities, inventory, and point of sale system all cost money, and the members agree to pay that out of their income.
-The rest is theirs to take home.
+The lease, utilities, inventory, and point of sale system all cost money, and the members agree to pay that out of their capital accounts.

+The rest is for the members to either keep in their capital accounts at the co-op or take home with them.
 -->

 ---